remivalade/MintMyMood/src/DESIGN_ALIGNMENT.md

 # Design Alignment Report

 ## Overview
-This document summarizes the alignment of the Pensieve app with the design guidelines specified in `/guidelines/Guidelines.md`.
+This document summarizes the alignment of the MintMyMood app with the design guidelines specified in `/guidelines/Guidelines.md`.

 ## ✅ Implemented Changes